Road Improvements: Hipkins Road

 • In an ideal world, we would be constructing a new road where vehicles weren’t already traveling, funding would already be in the bank, all property required to construct the improvements already acquired, permits approved, utilities would be relocated, and designs and specifications complete and ready for bid.
 If one of the dream scenarios above boxes isn’t resolved, construction cannot proceed.

 When preliminary design initiates, an estimated schedule is developed to establish the construction window for each project.
 This is done so that utility companies can schedule their work associated with the project and so that we can coordinate traffic control impacts internally and externally.
-For this project, the City is developing staging plans, detour routes, and traffic control measures that are compatible with projects currently under construction (Washington Blvd.), as well as projects in the vicinity that will be under construction within the next year (Steilacoom Blvd. – 87th to Weller and the improvements inside Ft.
+For this project, the City developed staging plans, detour routes, and traffic control measures that are compatible with projects that were under construction (Washington Blvd.), as well as projects in the vicinity that will be under construction within the next year (Steilacoom Blvd. – 87th to Weller and the improvements inside Ft.
 Steilacoom Park).

-Events like traffic accidents, water main breaks, or trees falling on utility lines on our detour routes happen.
+Events like traffic accidents, water main breaks, or trees falling on utility lines on detour routes happen.
 The City does have a plan for contingent cases on our detour routes in the event of these emergencies.
-While traffic impacts from construction on Hipkins (currently carrying 10,000 vehicles per day), Steilacoom (up to 40,000) and Washington (25,000) will be felt, the City’s strategy to keep traffic moving through the corridors while upgrading these roads keeps the day to day commute above undesired levels of service.
+While traffic impacts from construction on Hipkins (currently carrying 10,000 vehicles per day), Steilacoom (up to 40,000) and Washington (25,000) will be felt, the City’s strategy to keep traffic moving through the corridors while upgrading these roads keeps the day-to-day commute above undesired levels of service.
 That strategy starts with completing Washington Blvd before starting construction on Hipkins.
-Your continued patience is appreciated.